 SFI DigiWells is led by NORCE - to ensure increased profitability and reduced carbon emissions

 The SFI DigiWells will develop knowledge and digital solutions that will contribute to a competitive Norwegian continental shelf (NCS).
-The research will ensure increased profitability with at the same time reduced carbon emissions.
+The research will ensure increased profitability with at the same time reducing carbon emissions.

 In the NORCE-led SFI DigiWells, researchers and industry partners will develop more efficient drilling of oil and gas wells through increased digitization and automation.